NMangi1/NMangi1/Relative Age Effect (R Tests).md

 print(head(roster_df))
 ```

-I read the scraped data into R. I assigned column names and previewed.
+I repeated this with each teams roster, and read the scraped data into R. I assigned column names and previewed.

 ```R
 file_path <- "C:/Users/NikMa/Downloads/NHLDATA.csv"